vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_0.md

 {% endraw %}
 ```
 In your dashboard add a Markdown card with this code.
-The day of the week will be automatic set correct in the list.
+The day of the week will be set automatically and correctly in the list.
 (Translate it if you're not Dutch)
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io